 There is a sharp focus on the prime areas of learning, including communication and language.
 A language rich environment and core texts used as a key stimulus for learning develops vocabulary and language skills for all children.
 Talk For Writing is used regularly to immerse children in language and promote a love of reading and stories.

 The teaching of phonics has a high priority in the Early Years.
-Letters and Sounds is used to ensure that phonics is taught systematically in order for children to build their knowledge and skills effectively.
+Little Wandle is used to ensure that phonics is taught systematically in order for children to build their knowledge and skills effectively.
 Children are taught through discrete phonics lessons as well as having regular opportunity to explore phonic activities within the learning environment.

 The implementation of our Early Years curriculum and care practices in place promote and support children’s emotional security and character development.
 The commitment to holistic development and clear focus on the prime areas of learning enables children to develop social and emotionally, providing and strong foundation for learning later on in their schooling.